LMS-Community/slimserver/HTML/README.txt

 Classic:
 	Owner: SlimDevices
-	Description: This is the previous Official skin for SlimServer
+	Description: This is the previous Official skin for SqueezeCenter

 Dark:
 	Owner: N/A